acend/argocd-basics-training/content/en/docs/02/_index.md

 {{% /onlyWhen  %}}

-The Git Repository is available under your Repositories
+The Git Repository is available under your repositories.

 ![The Git Repository](gitea-repository.png)